Police: Officers shoot, critically wound driver of stolen minivan who tried to back into them

 Woodlake resident Leonard Hernandez said his wife Maria, a preschool teacher at Lulu Blair Kress preschool, heard eight to 10 shots fired around 3 p.m. on West Sequoia Street.

-Although the incident happened in Woodlake, other law enforcement agencies are assisting, including the Tulare County Sheriff’s Office and Visalia police.
+Although the incident happened in Woodlake, other law enforcement agencies are assisting, including the Tulare County Sheriff’s Department and Visalia police.

 Visalia police are investigating the shooting at the request of Woodlake police.